run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

 ??? "'admission controller' connectivity issue"
     __Symptoms:__

-    * Pods are failing with 'admission controller' connectivity issues
+    * Pods are failing with 'admission controller' connectivity errors.
-    * The command-line `runai submit` fails with an 'admission controller' connectivity issue.
+    * The command-line `runai submit` fails with an 'admission controller' connectivity error.
     * Agent or cluster sync pods are crashing in self-hosted installation.

     __Root cause:__ Connectivity issues between different nodes in the cluster